-The Clark County Community Action Program is a key funder for emergency needs, basic and essential services, and programs that work to improve self-sufficiency.
-Program dollars come from Local Deed Recording Fees (2060, 2163, 1359), Community Services Block Grant (CSBG), local dollars, Consolidated Homeless Grant (CHG), and Emergency Solutions Grant (ESG).
+The Clark County Community Action Program is a key distributor of funds for emergency needs, basic and essential services, and programs that work to improve self-sufficiency.
+Program dollars come from local Deed Recording fees (2060, 2163, 1359), the Community Services Block Grant (CSBG), local dollars, the Consolidated Homeless Grant (CHG), the Low Income Home Energy Assistance Program (LIHEAP), and the Emergency Solutions Grant (ESG).

-The Community Action Program allocates more than two million dollars annually to community nonprofit organizations to provide an array of services to homeless and low-income individuals and families in Clark County.
-Examples of funded services include emergency shelter, energy assistance, homelessness prevention through rent/mortgage assistance and case management, access to services, food programs, employment programs, and programs that provide legal assistance for non-criminal matters.
+The Community Action Program allocates more than $2 million annually to community nonprofit organizations to provide an array of services to homeless and low-income individuals and families in Clark County.
+Examples of funded services include emergency shelter, energy assistance, homeless prevention through rent or mortgage assistance and case management, access to services, and programs for food, employment and/or legal assistance for non-criminal matters.

 |50th Anniversary of the War on Poverty|

 |Click here for background information on the War on Poverty, Community Action Program and Community Services Block Grant.|

 |Services are available on Tuesdays from 11:00 a.m. to noon.
 No appointment necessary.
 View available services and locations.
 (PDF)|

 |WIN211 app now available for iPhone and Android|